epimorphics/project-management-dashboard/README.md

 # problems

-the associated rdf:resource for a repo/project/trello is stored in the database, you may need to perform a find and replace on projects.ttl to convert these to the location of the machine you are using. s/localhost:8080/192.168.0.2:8080/g this will need to be rectified later

 Timeouts from API's arent handled currently, the update will still complete but the timed out source will not be updated